sww1235/Personal_Website/wiki/void-packages-setup.md

 2. To enable both custom contributions to void-packages, and building modified software with patches, use a separate git branch to actually build your custom packages from.
-I use a branch called `build-branch` created with `git checkout -b build-branch`.
+I use a branch called `build-branch-$hostname` created with `git checkout -b build-branch-$hostname`.
 Whenever you want to build your custom software, checkout that branch first.
+I use a branch per hostname to enable unique changes per machine.
+This is especially important for suckless software such as dwm.

-A side effect of using a custom `build-branch` is that all custom changes will have full git history and can be easily applied without having to go through all the effort of rebuilding the patch files.
+A side effect of using a custom `build-branch-$hostname` is that all custom changes will have full git history and can be easily applied without having to go through all the effort of rebuilding the patch files.

 patches are stored in `srcpkgs/<pkgname>/patches`

+To install custom software from a branch, need to use --repository=hostdir/binpkgs/$branch

 ```tags